SuaveIO/suave/_includes/content.md

-If you can get the FSFormatting project to work, we would appreciate a PR with generated documentation from the Http module as we've literally transcribed the RFC that documents all HTTP codes into this file.
+If you can get the FSFormatting project to work, we would appreciate a PR with generated documentation from the Http module as we've literally transcribed the RFC that documents all HTTP result codes, into this file.

+The numeric/discriminated-union HTTP codes can be found in `Suave.Types.Codes`.

 Tutorial: Composing bigger programs
 -----------------------------------